johnmathew234/create-query-env-org-roles-apiops/README.md

 * Run and compile the code using **node index.js** command.

+* Open the displayed localhost-port in a browser.

 * Swagger UI will be openend up, test the code accordingly by choosing the desired end points and choices available.